-- 1. In a browser, type the URL or IP address for your SL1 system.
+- 1. In a browser, type the URL or IP address for your SL1 system, followed by /em7.
 The login page for the classic user interface appears. - 2.
 Type the current user name and password you use with SL1 and click Log In.